 (b) The Processor has to comply with the technical and organizational measures, as defined in Clause 2.6 of this DPA at regular intervals and submit it on request.

 (c) The Data Protection Officer is named as contact person for data protection at the Processor.
 This can be reached at firstname.lastname@example.org.
 If necessary, the Processor also appoints a representative in accordance with the requirements of Art.
 27 GDPR.

 (d) The Processor is responsible for maintaining confidentiality..
-Any person at the Processor authorized to access the data of the Person Responsible shall be required to be confidential or subject to reasonable secrecy and must be bound by a duty of confidentiality or subject to reasonable professional secrecy and must be informed of the special data protection obligations arising from this DPA, as well as, the existing instructions and purpose.
+Any person at the Processor authorized to access the data of the Person Responsible shall be required to be bound by a duty of confidentiality or subject to reasonable professional secrecy and must be informed of the special data protection obligations arising from this DPA, as well as, the existing instructions and purpose.
 The Processor will document these obligations in writing and provide them at the request of the Person Responsible.

 2.9 Justification of subcontracting conditions

 (a) The justification for subcontracting relationships is permitted.
 The Processor shall inform the Person Responsible about the corresponding change in advance.
 The Person Responsible has a right to object.

 (b) In the case of a commissioning from other processors, the Processor shall contractually ensure that the obligations of the Processor assigned under this DPA also apply in accordance with the other Processor.

 (c) The Processor shall control the technical and organizational measures taken by the other processors on an ad hoc and regular basis during the subcontracting period to protect the data he has provided.
 The transfer of data is only permitted if the other Processor has implemented the necessary technical and organizational measures at least in accordance with the specifications of this DPA.